Muhammad-Khuzaima/Microprocessor/README.md

 # Microprocessor

-This contains design of a 4-bit microprocessor stimulation on Proteus, HEX file and Report of assignment in which code is explained.
+Design and Implementation of a 4-bit microprocessor Proteus.

 Go to MPS ASSIGNMENT.rar.